 Protect the Munga-Thirri / Simpson Desert

-Spanning three states and an area almost three times the size of Tasmania, this is one of the most undamaged desert ecosystems in Australia and the world, with a host of endemic plants and animals.
-Sadly, the desert heart of the continent is under threat and needs your help.
-It’s too precious to mine.
+Spanning three states and an area almost three times the size of Tasmania, the Simpson Desert is one of the most undamaged desert ecosystems in Australia and the world, with a host of endemic plants and animals.

 The Munga-Thirri / Simpson Desert sits within the Lake Eyre Basin, alongside Queensland Channel Country and Kati Thanda-Lake Eyre, which is on the Important Wetlands in Australia list and an Important Bird Area (IBA).